-The call center job description can help you better understand what duties and responsibilities are associated with such a job.
+The call center job description can help us better understand what duties and responsibilities are associated with such a job.
 A call center agent or representative usually performs the same tasks having to deal with inbound and outbound calls, but some policies differ depending on the company.

 What Does a Call Center Agent Do?